xinze-zheng/xinze-zheng.github.io/_pages/about.md

 Research Experience
 ======
-* Satellite-based CDNs (May 2024 - Present, with Prof. Deepak and Akamai)
+* Satellite-based CDNs (May 2024 - May 2025, with Prof. Deepak and Akamai)
   * Built a theoretically provable high-fidelity CDN traffic generator for geographically diversed traces that achieves < 1% difference in hit rate curve and requests distribution with real traces.
   * Designed and evaluated a satellite-based CDN system that can reduce current space networks' uplink usage by up to 80% and latency by 50% as compared to current space networks.
 * Cloud Management Systen Interaction (May 2024 - Present, with Prof. Tianyin)